Restaurant tips have gotten stingier, Square data shows - NewsBreak

 “None of that data surprises me at all,” said Joe Monastero, chief operating officer of the Texas Restaurant Association.
 “If you think about in the early days of the pandemic, restaurants that were open, even once we had restaurants reopening dining rooms [in Texas] in May 2020, we continued to see customers be extra generous and extra thoughtful.”

 Monastero said he heard lots of patrons were tipping as much as 30% as a way to show appreciation for restaurant workers.
 Now, he believes most urban areas are seeing tips back down in the 20-22% range.
-Rural areas are a bit lower, around 18-20%, he estimated.Highest-rated breakfast restaurants in Dayton, according to Tripadvisor
+Rural areas are a bit lower, around 18-20%, he estimated.These are the cities with the most generous tippers, study finds

 Square provided data through August 2021, but said the company “found that tipping patterns have remained largely stable since then.”